zianpan/anlp-spring2025-hw2/README.md

 - [ ] [Write a report](#writing-report)
 - [ ] [Submit your work](#submission--grading)

-All deliverables are due by **Tuesday, October 22nd**.
+All deliverables are due by **Friday, March 14th**.
 This is a group assignment, see the assignment policies for this class.[^1]

 ## Task: Retrieval Augmented Generation (RAG)